 – Vehicle pass : $100

-– Camp fee : Assuming you have read our other article mentioned above, I won’t repeat explaining what the camp fee is.
-For those who are too lazy to read, let’s just say it’s not rent for your campsite.
-The cheapest camps cost from $120-150 per person, up to $2,000, depending on the scope and contents of the camp.
+– Camp fee : Assuming you have read our other article mentioned above, I won’t explain what the camp fee is again.
+For those who are too lazy to read, it is your share of your camp’s expanses.
+The cheapest camps cost around $120-150 per person, some go up to $2,000, depending on the scope and contents of the camp.
 As for plug-and-play camps, they cost $10,000.

 – Accommodation: Camper vans start from $5,000 per week, shiftpods cost $800-1,300, and tents start from $40 and go as high as $1,000.